A.D. Vision: Partnerships and acquisitions

 In August 2007, a notice was sent to retailers stating that ADV Films would be taking over the distribution, marketing, and sales of Geneon properties in the US as of October 1.
-In preparation, Geneon United States laid off most of its sales division; however, in September the distribution deal was canceled.
+In preparation, Geneon USA laid off most of its sales division; however, in September the distribution deal was canceled.
 Dentsu confirmed that the distribution deal was canceled through a press release on September 21, 2007 with no reasons given except that Geneon and ADV were "unable to reach a mutual agreement."

 In June 2006, 20% of ADV Films was acquired by the Japanese Sojitz Corporation.
 This was done as a means of acquiring more titles in the Japanese market.
 From this point on, virtually all titles that ADV acquired were under Sojitz's ownership.
 However, in January 2008, ADV mysteriously removed a large number of titles from their website.
 All the titles removed were titles acquired since the Sojitz acquisition including Gurren Lagann, which had test disks sent out with dubbed episodes.
 As of May 2008, Gurren Lagann was licensed by Bandai Entertainment.
 ADV Films made booth appearances at the Anime Central 2008 convention, but they canceled their planned panel.
 In July 2008, Funimation Entertainment (then owned by its parent Navarre Corporation, now owned by Sony Pictures Television under the Crunchyroll brand) announced the acquisition of thirty of these titles.

 On October 20, 2008, it was announced that ADV had entered into a licensing arrangement with new licensor Sentai Filmworks.
 The highlight of the new partnership was that ADV would be distributing the anime television adaptation of the popular visual novel Clannad, also they acquired the distribution rights to Koharu Biyori, Mahoromatic, Mahoromatic: Something More Beautiful (both were previously licensed by Geneon), Tsukihime (previously licensed by Geneon), Pet Shop of Horrors (previously licensed by Urban Vision), and Jewel BEM Hunter Lime (previously licensed by Media Blasters).

 Following the May 2009 bankruptcy and liquidation of Central Park Media, ADV Films acquired the North American rights of Grave of the Fireflies and re-released it on DVD on July 7, 2009.
 ADV Films also acquired the licenses of multiple other Central Park Media titles as well.

 Collapse

-On September 1, 2009, ADV announced that it was liquidating its assets, including intellectual properties, its distribution arm and the Anime Network, and going out of business.
+On September 1, 2009, ADV announced that it was ceasing all operations and selling its assets, including intellectual properties, its distribution arm and the Anime Network.
 These assets would be transferred to four companies: Seraphim Studios, AEsir Holdings LLC, Valkyrie Media Partners LLC and SXION 23 LLC.
 The impact of this sale on the company's plans to license and release new titles, is still not fully known, but the ADV brand name and logo have been retired.
 Anime News Network has reported that Seraphim Studios, Valkyrie Media Partners and SXION 23 are all corporations registered (initially filed) by Griffin D. Vance IV, who was ADV's senior vice president of business and legal affairs.

 The following companies all acquired assets from A.D.
 Vision: